peijii/DLS/README.md

-# Dynamic-Label-Smoothing-Strategy-for-Biosignals-Classification
+# Dynamic Label Smoothing Strategy for Biosignals Classification
-Code for the model in the paper Domain Generalization by Dynamic Label Smoothing Strategy for Biosignals Classification
+Code for the model in the paper Dynamic Label Smoothing Strategy for Biosignals Classification
 ![overall structure](figure/framework.png)

 # Datasets